Isometric direct limits of bidual Banach spaces: Supports of representing measures

 The set of all representing measures for $\phi\in\textrm{Sp}(A)$ is denoted by $M_{\phi}(K)$.
 By \cite[Proposition 8.2]{Co} for any functional $\phi\in\textrm{Sp}(A)$ there exists at least one representing measure.
 In fact this measure can be chosen with its support contained in the Shilov boundary of $A$.
-Further informations on uniform algebras can be found in \cite{Co}, \cite{G} and \cite{S}.
+We refer to \cite{Co}, \cite{G} and \cite{S} for further information on uniform algebras.